drliangjin/minipy/docs/anaconda.md

 ## macOS Users:

-1. Open terminal from Launchpad and then other
+1. Open Launchpad and then Other, fire up Terminal (don't panic if it is the first you use terminal)

-2. Type in the following command:
+2. Type in the following command to install a package manager for macOS:

 ```/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"```